 Security

 Most credit cards offer 24/7 fraud monitoring services to help protect you against suspicious activity.
-If someone uses your card for fraud, the transaction amount will be refunded under a zero liability policy.
+If someone uses your card for fraud, the transaction amount will often be refunded under a zero liability policy.
 If your card is used to make a fraudulent transaction, it won't impact your bank balance or savings.

 Finder survey: How do Australians prefer to pay when travelling overseas?